Signs of Balding at 20: Causes, Treatments, & Guidance from Men Who’ve Navigated Early Hair Loss

 Before/after images shared by customers who have purchased varying products, including prescription-based products.
 Customers were compensated for their testimonials.
 These customers’ results have not been independently verified.
 Individual results will vary.

+Moving fast is critical when it comes to managing hair loss.
 Thinning hair doesn’t typically happen overnight.
-Signs of hair loss often occur slowly, typically beginning with a receding hairline or balding on the crown of the head and eventually leading to a bald spot
+Signs of hair loss often occur slowly, typically beginning with a receding hairline or balding on the crown of the head and eventually leading to a bald spot.

 The earlier you take action — preferably before you see the full bald spot — the more hair you’ll be able to save before it becomes permanent hair loss.
 It’s easier to keep what you have than to grow new hair.